thai-shriya/leetcode/leetcode_log.md

 - [2025-01-23] Solved: Count Servers that Communicate (java)
 - [2025-01-23] Solved: Count and Say (java)
 - [2025-01-23] Solved: Replace Elements in an Array (java)
+- [2025-01-23] Solved: Check If Array Pairs Are Divisible by k (java)